-Explanation: An error was returned that the host was unreachable by the client (WSAENETUNREACH on Windows systems, or ENETUNREACH on UNIX systems) when performing a system call.
+Explanation: An error reported that the client could not reach the host (WSAENETUNREACH on Windows or ENETUNREACH on UNIX) when the client performed a system call.

-Recommended Action: Try to ping the client from the server.
+Recommended action: Try to ping the client from the server.
 Check the IP address for the client.
 If you still have problems, talk to your network administrator.